Beijing sizzles with hot weather alert at highest level | Science-Environment

 - China

-High temperature monitoring and warnings would continue on a rolling basis in places including Beijing, Tianjin, Hebei, Shandong, Henan and Inner Mongolia, it added.
-In Tianjin, a northern Chinese port city with a population of over 13 million, Thursday's temperature reached 41.2C, smashing local records.
+On Thursday, the China Meteorological Administration said it expected high temperatures to persist across much of the north for the next eight to ten days.
+High-temperature monitoring and warnings would continue on a rolling basis in places such as Beijing, Tianjin, Hebei, Shandong, Henan and Inner Mongolia, it added.

-Local authorities on Friday warned the extended period of high temperatures could have health impacts, including an increased risk of stroke, and advised people to drink at least 1.5 litres of water daily and limit their time outdoors.
+In the northern port city of Tianjin, with a population of more than 13 million, the temperature reached 41.2 degrees C (106.16 F) on Thursday, smashing regional records.
+Regional authorities warned on Friday against the health risks from the extended heat, advising people to drink at least 1.5 litres of water each day and limit time spent outdoors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)